MU-Enigma/Hacktoberfest22/README.md

 - `cd Hacktoberfest_2022`
 4. Add all changes you make
 5. Open a Pull Request
+#### Every problem must have only one Pull request.
+Do not club multiple solutions in a single Pull request, it will be rejected.

 ![PR](assets/pullreq.png)

 6. Wait for a morderator to accept you pull request.
 7. Acceptance of four such pull request marks the completion of the challenge.

-#### Note
-1. Every problem must have one Pull request.
-Do not club multiple solutions in a single Pull request, it will be rejected.